 Designed by James Renwick, Jr., the Gothic Revival-style St. Pat's remains the heart of the city's Roman Catholic community.
 According to the church, five million people visit the cathedral every year.
 (Event note: This coming Saturday, March 17, St. Patrick's Day, several thousand people wearing green will march down Fifth Avenue toward the cathedral.)

 13. Onassis Cultural Center, 645 5th Avenue. website

 Olympic Place explicitly asserts a connection to classical Greece as it serves as the home to the Onassis Cultural Center.
-The center features galleries with free admission and is open to the public Monday through Saturday 10:00 a.m. to 6:00 p.m.
+The newly renovated center (see related story) features galleries with free admission and is open to the public Monday through Saturday 10:00 a.m. to 6:00 p.m.

 14. Paley Center for Media, 25 W. 52nd St. website

 Revel in the history of television, radio, and emerging media.
 The Paley Center frequently gathers the casts of popular TV shows to talk about their programs.

 The 1952 building is famous for introducing the world to the glass curtain wall, and while some may hate them for their evil spawn, the building has aged well.
 The Lever House Art Collection displays works of art in the building's courtyard and adjacent spaces.